Attending committee meetings

 Who can attend a committee meeting?

 Committee Meetings are open to the public and the Council welcomes your attendance.
-Agendas and reports setting out the issues to be discussed are available from the Council offices before the meeting and at the meeting itself.
+Agendas and reports setting out the issues to be discussed are available from our website before the meeting.
+The agendas and reports are published 5 clear working days before the meeting.
 Although the meetings are held in public, a Committee may hold part of its meeting in private when confidential information is being discussed.
+Should the meeting move into private session, members of the public and press will be asked to leave the meeting for the duration of the private session.
+If the meeting is being webcast the webcast will also be stopped for the duration of the private session.

 Can I leave a meeting early?